freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 - right-click on the node > Edit > Edit node details in dialog.

 #### Hide node details
-Hiding node(s) details folds the detail out of view, leaving only a sliver visible and a small down-pointing arrow to mark the presence of node(s) details (known as a toggle).
+Hiding node(s) details folds the detail out of view, leaving only a sliver visible and a small down-pointing arrow (on the bottom left corner of the node core) to mark the presence of node(s) details (known as a toggle).
 Hovering over such a node with display the details in a tooltip popup.
 Clicking the toggle displays or hides the details of that node.